svarggas/game-concentration/README.md

 Builds the app for production to the `build` folder. \
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Complete process

+Please run the next commands in order to run the application:
+- npm install
+- npm start

 ## Some packages used